 I hope this solves the Priv1.edb corruption problems and will put the Exchange Server functionalities right on track.
 But, sometimes criticality of EDB corruptions fades away all the efforts made through an excellent and inbuilt ESEUTIL and ISINTEG tools.
 In such scenarios, reclaiming the Priv1.edb and Pub1.edb is the priority of any Exchange Admin.
 To counter the brutal EDB corruption scenarios, fielding an intelligent and result-driven third-party software is the suitable move.

 Kernel for Exchange Server is the technology-driven marvelous solution aimed to resolve industry standard Exchange Server errors.
 EDB to PST software stringently works with the versatile Exchange Server editions including the most recent MS Exchange Server 2016 and 2013.
-Furthermore, the dual scan modes assure the full-fledge recovery of Private and Public EDB mailboxes while retaining the integrity of every data file.
+Furthermore, the dual scan modes of Exchange Recovery tool assure the full-fledge recovery of Private and Public EDB mailboxes while retaining the integrity of every data file.